Marcopolo1975/Battleships-pro/README.md

 ![Responsice Mockup](assets/images/amiresponsive.png)

+## User Stories

+- ### First Time User
+  - As a first time user I want to understand the Theory of the gamem, as the game is based on the classic pen-and-paper game .
+  - As a first time user I want to learn Game Rules and be able to play the Game.

+- ### Returning user
+  - As a returning user I want to increase my playability.

+- ### Frequent user
+  - As a frequent user I want to be able to beat my previous score on the leaderboard.

 ## Features
 - User ability to set the size of Board and number of ships
   - The Board of Computer is hidden so player cant see where the Computers Ships are located